freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 - You should rename the `melting_point` column to `melting_point_celsius` and the `boiling_point` column to `boiling_point_celsius`
 - Your `melting_point_celsius` and `boiling_point_celsius` should not accept null values
 - You should delete the non existent element, whose `atomic_number` is `1001`, from the two tables
+- Your working tree should be clean, you should not have any uncommitted changes in your repo